awslabs/cloudfront-hosting-toolkit/docs/src/content/docs/user-guide/cdk-guide.md

 Both methods require some common setup steps, which are detailed in our [CDK Configuration Guide](cdk-configuration-guide.md).

 Choose the method that best fits your project's needs and level of customization required:

-- For quick integration with minimal customization, see our [CDK Construct Guide](cdk-construct.md).
-- For full control and extensive customization, see our [CDK Source Code Guide](cdk-source-code.md).